gbegus/gbegus.github.io/_news/announcement_10.md

 ---
 layout: post
-title: A new paper on estimating historical probabilities in sounds systems of world's languages to appear in Phonology
+title: A new paper on estimating historical probabilities in sounds systems of world's languages out in Phonology
-date: 2020-11-25
+date: 2021-04-05
 inline: false
 ---